-Join Jake Ströh for an in-depth discussion in this video Creating a new Hype document, part of Up and Running with Hype.
+Join Jake Ströh for an in-depth discussion in this video Creating a new Hype document, part of Hype Quick Start.

 Upon first launch, you'll see the Hype window.…On the right margin, you'll notice some very helpful resources.…First, Feature overview, which are just some…quick demos of the features in Hype 2.0.…Video tutorials developed by the Tumult team.…Documentation.…Gallery, which is a repository of documents that others…created, that you can download and check out for yourself.…And forums which is a great place to ask specific…questions of the team and the community.…If you'd rather not have the welcome to Hype window upon…watch, you can uncheck it here and it won't show up.…